 Where a complaint has been made about a member of staff, the complainant can discuss the concern with the headteacher / principal, or a person delegated to hear the complaint on their behalf, to seek support.
-If the concern is about the headteacher / principal, the CEO of the trust should be informed, who will ensure an appropriate person is assigned to handle the complaint.
+If the concern is about the headteacher / principal / the CEO of the trust, the governance team should be informed, and will ensure an appropriate person is assigned to manage the complaint.
+If the complainant is unsure of any aspect of this, they should contact the governance team for advice at governance@mtoat.co.uk.

-Where a complaint is made initially to a governor or trustee, the complainant will be referred to the appropriate person by the clerk.
+Where a complaint is made initially to a governor or trustee, the complainant will be referred to the appropriate person by the governance team.
 No governor or trustee will act alone on a complaint outside of the procedure; if they do, they cannot be involved if the complaint is subject to a review panel at a later stage of the procedure.